-Did the state encourage and promote operator implementation of Pipeline Safety

-Management Systems (PSMS), or API RP 1173?
+19 Did the state encourage and promote operator implementation of Pipeline Safety Management Systems (PSMS), or API RP 1173?
 This holistic approach to improving pipeline safety includes the identification, prevention and remediation of safety hazards.
+Info Only = No Points

-- a. https://pipelinesms.org/ - b.
+- https://pipelinesms.org/ a. - b.
 Reference AGA recommendation to members May 20, 2019